-Spinnova solving the environmental challenges of the textile industry with a responsible textile fibre
+Spinnova solves the environmental challenges of the textile industry with a sustainable textile fibre

-Spinnova’s story begins in 2009, when my colleague Juha Salmela and I worked with microcellulose research at VTT Technical Research Centre of Finland.
-We began investigating whether wood fibre could be spun into textile fibre in a similar manner as a spider spins protein into spiderweb.
-We determined that it could be possible, so we refined and patented this process over the following years into a validated technology platform.
+Spinnova’s story begins in 2009, when founders Janne Poranen and Juha Salmela worked with microcellulose research at VTT Technical Research Centre of Finland.
+They began investigating whether wood fibre could be spun into textile fibre in a similar manner as a spider spins protein into a spiderweb.
+Janne and Juha determined that it could be possible, so they refined and patented this process over the following years into a validated technology platform.

 Spinnova’s technology allows for the production of SPINNOVA® fibre from multiple raw material inputs, including wood pulp, leather waste, agricultural waste, recycled cotton and other textile waste.
 SPINNOVA® fibre is 100 per cent recyclable, quickly biodegradable, contains no microplastics and can be produced without dissolution or the use of harmful chemicals or harmful additives.

 Spinnova’s committed and talented team reached many significant milestones in 2022.
 We completed the first commercial factory construction work for Wood spin and strengthened the management and our key operational teams.

 Spinnova had record revenues in 2022.
 At the same time the operating loss increased primarily due to the company investing in future growth.
 Challenges in the global supply chain, uncertain market conditions and increasing inflation increased the costs of materials and services in 2022, while the impact from increased energy prices was a minor factor on the company’s results.